awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 **To rotate access keys without interrupting your applications \(console\)**

 The following steps describe the general process for rotating an access key without interrupting your applications\.
-These steps show the AWS CLI, Tools for Windows PowerShell and AWS API commands for rotating access keys\.
-You can also perform these tasks using the console; for details, see [Creating, Modifying, and Viewing Access Keys \(Console\)](#Using_CreateAccessKey), in a preceding section\.

 1. While the first access key is still active, create a second access key, which is active by default\.
 At this point, the user has two active access keys\.